-The school district shall take the necessary steps to ensure that all coaches, licensed athletic trainers, trainers, volunteers, school and team physicians, school nurses, athletic directors, directors responsible for school marching band and/or drum line, parents/guardians/caregivers of students who participate in an extracurricular athletic activity and students who participate in an extracurricular athletic activity shall complete, on an annual basis, a head injury safety training program approved by the Massachusetts Department of Public Health ("Department") as specified on the Department's website regarding the prevention and recognition of sports-related head injury and associated health risks, including second impact syndrome.
+The school district shall take the necessary steps to ensure that all coaches, licensed athletic trainers, trainers, volunteers, school and team physicians, school nurses, athletic directors, directors responsible for school marching band and/or drum line, parents/guardians of students who participate in an extracurricular athletic activity and students who participate in an extracurricular athletic activity shall complete, on an annual basis, a head injury safety training program approved by the Massachusetts Department of Public Health ("Department") as specified on the Department's website regarding the prevention and recognition of sports-related head injury and associated health risks, including second impact syndrome.

-All CPS coaches, licensed athletic trainers, trainers, volunteers, school nurses, athletic director, directors responsible for marching band and/or drum line, CRLS and Upper School staff, CPS after-school staff, school and team physicians, parents/guardians/caregivers of students who are participating in extracurricular activities and students who are participating in extracurricular activities shall be required to complete a Department approved on-line training each school year.
+All CPS coaches, licensed athletic trainers, trainers, volunteers, school nurses, athletic director, directors responsible for marching band and/or drum line, CRLS and Upper School staff, CPS after-school staff, school and team physicians, parents/guardians of students who are participating in extracurricular activities and students who are participating in extracurricular activities shall be required to complete a Department approved on-line training at the start of the 2011-2012 school year and continuing in each school year thereafter.
 Such training will need to be completed by all such individuals on an annual basis in accordance with the requirements of the Department's regulations as then in effect.

 This annual training must be completed at the start of each school year.
-Additionally, this annual training must be completed by a student and their parents/guardians/caregivers before the student participates in an extracurricular athletic activity.
+Additionally, this annual training must be completed by a student and his/her parents/guardians before the student participates in an extracurricular athletic activity.